maaliHasan/RainbowSDK/README.md

     };
 ```

-### Remove a contact From contacts list
+##### 2) Remove a contact From contacts list
+---

-To remove a contact from your network , it is the  same mecanism: use this api
+To remove a contact from your network , it is the  same mecanism: use this API

 ```java
  RainbowSdk.instance().contacts().removeContactFromRoster(String contactJid, String contactEmail, IRainbowContactManagementListener listener);
 ```

-and don't fogret to craete  **IRainbowContactManagementListener** as follows :
+And don't fogret to craete  **IRainbowContactManagementListener** as follows :

 ```java
  private IRainbowContactManagementListener mRemoveContactListener = new IRainbowContactManagementListener() {
         @Override